0 / 0

 The feedback data is like providing an answer sheet with actual observed outcomes.
 The monitor can run the model as if the answers are not known, then compare the predicted outcomes to the actual outcomes and provide accuracy scores based on quality metrics.

-To provide the feedback data you will use to evaluate the model click the Endpoints page and do one of the following:
+To provide the feedback data for machine learning models, you must open the Endpoints page and do one of the following:

 • Click Upload feedback data and upload a file with labeled data.